Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`propagatorSettingsMap`

             :literal:`std::map< IntegratedStateType, std::vector< boost::shared_ptr< PropagatorSettings< StateScalarType > > > >` where each element contains a pointer to a :class:`PropagatorSettings` class.
-This class requires a sorted list :class:`PropagatorSettings` derived-classes.
+This class requires a sorted list :class:`PropagatorSettings` derived classes.

+   ..
+Warning:: When using the :class:`MultiTypePropagatorSettings` derived class note that the :literal:`dependentVariablesToSave` need to be passed in this constructor and not inside the :literal:`propagatorSettingsMap` since these will be ignored.

 .. class:: MultiArcPropagatorSettings